chngr/chngr.github.io/fab75.md

 {% include person.html person=site.data.people.me %} and
 {% include person.html person=site.data.people.matthias_schuett %}.

-This workshop is part of the Geometry Week in Hannover.
+This workshop is part of the _Geometry Week in Hannover_.
 Participants may also be interested in the workshops [Algebraic Geometry in Hannover](/hannover-2025) and [Geometry of Arrangements](https://konferenz.uni-hannover.de/event/153/) taking place earlier in the week.